MicrosoftDocs/winui-api/index.md

   WinUI 3 Previews can be used in all Desktop apps.
 Download and install the [WinUI 3 Preview VSIX package](https://aka.ms/winui3/previewdownload).
 This adds both the WinUI 3 project templates and the NuGet package containing the WinUI 3 libraries to Visual Studio 2019.

-  For instructions and more details, see [Windows UI Library 3 Preview 3 (November 2020)](/windows/apps/winui/winui3/).
+  For instructions and more details, see [Windows UI Library 3 - Project Reunion 0.5 Preview (March 2021)](/windows/apps/winui/winui3/).

 ### Samples